nebs/NPCricket/README.md

 ## About

 Cricket is an iOS library for sending feedback directly from within the app.

-It grabs a screenshot, some feedback and sends the data to wherever you want (see overview below for details).
+#### Sample use case:

+1. Alice wants to leave feedback.
+She shakes her phone.
+2. Cricket grabs a screenshot of the current screen.
+3. Alice draws a rectangle around a button she doesn't like.
+4. She writes "I hate buttons!"
+5. Cricket attaches the annotated screenshot to an email and Alice sends it.

 ![GitHub Logo](/demo.gif)